Specialty Architectural Door Hardware

 - Bolts, Latches & Miscellaneous Components

-What distinguishes specialty door hardware from standard door hardware?
-Unique niche applications, heavy duty strength, and superior quality are terms that come to mind.
+What distinguishes specialty door hardware for architectural structures from standard door hardware?
+Unique niche applications, heavy-duty strength, and superior quality are terms that come to mind.

 Specialty Door Hardware Products are fabricated from a heavier gauge of steel for better product quality and longevity.

 Tighter tolerances are standard, and the finish for both interior and exterior applications is thicker and superior to standard hardware coatings.

 This results in components that are built to last.
 Not only will they be able to support the type of door you want in terms of material, they are also built to support a wide variety of door sizes, styles and weights.
 Whether your commercial design incorporates large scale exterior swing doors, sliding doors and tracks as room dividers or theater staging work, Richards-Wilcox has hardware for your project.